 Dr. Wechsler also says that it is important to recognize different asthma triggers and to know when asthma symptoms are getting worse.
 This can help patients identify when to call the doctor if they’re getting sick.
 Asthma patients need to follow their physician-prescribed asthma action plan or ask for a plan if they don’t have one.

 Guidelines for wearing a mask continue to evolve.
-While wearing a mask may not keep asthmatics from getting coronavirus, it is important that all individuals leaving their homes wear masks in order to protect others.
+While wearing a mask may not keep asthmatics from getting coronavirus, it is important that all individuals who have not been vaccinated wear masks in public to protect others.
 This includes people with asthma.

 It is especially important to wear a mask if: